Parre87/projekt1/README.md

     - Under the navigation bar there is a section titled "Get to know your future employees".
 There, the employees are presented with pictures and information about their skills-set and background.
 At the moment, there is only one person available to hire.
+     - The colour is white but also see trough, you can see the background picture.

 ![About us](https://github.com/Parre87/projekt1/blob/main/assets/images/About%20us.png)